BillOatmanWork/Leorik/README.md

 [3276 Elo](https://computerchess.org.uk/ccrl/404/cgi/engine_details.cgi?match_length=30&each_game=1&print=Details&each_game=1&eng=Leorik%203.0%2064-bit#Leorik_3_0_64-bit) CCRL Blitz and [3227 Elo](https://computerchess.org.uk/ccrl/4040/cgi/engine_details.cgi?print=Details&each_game=0&eng=Leorik%203.0%2064-bit#Leorik_3_0_64-bit) CCRL 40/15 rating.

 ### Leorik 2.5
 [__Version 2.5__](https://github.com/lithander/Leorik/releases/tag/2.5) now employs a faster move generator based on PEXT by default.
 PSQTs were replaced with linear functions that calculate the piece-square values using 18 parameters reflecting the positions of both kings and the game phase.
 To compute these values at a high speed the engine uses AVX2.
 Leorik now supports the 'Threads' UCI option.
-Each thread searches independentaly ("Lazy SMP") but can share information with other threads through the lockless transposition table.
+Each thread searches independently ("Lazy SMP") but can share information with other threads through the lockless transposition table.
 This is also the first version that is published under the permissive **MIT open-source license**.

 [2921 Elo](https://computerchess.org.uk/ccrl/404/cgi/engine_details.cgi?print=Details&each_game=1&eng=Leorik%202.5%2064-bit#Leorik_2_5_64-bit) CCRL Blitz and [2922 Elo](https://computerchess.org.uk/ccrl/4040/cgi/engine_details.cgi?match_length=30&each_game=0&print=Details&each_game=0&eng=Leorik%202.5%2064-bit#Leorik_2_5_64-bit)  CCRL 40/15 rating.